 12. Stay away from the rays

-It sounds simple, but it makes a lot of sense while your baby is really little.
+It might seem like an obvious tip on how to cool a baby down, but it makes a lot of sense while your baby is really little.

 Doctor Isabel Sharkar, specialist at Sond skincare explains: ‘If your baby is napping in the day, be careful to keep them out of direct sunlight even when inside by positioning your baby away from the window and in the shade.
 Remember that the sun is at its strongest between 11am-3pm.’